deadCStler/Odin-ShoppingCart/README.md

 Things pending to do:

-- Fix routing
-- Style Contact Page and its sub pages
+- ~~Style Contact Page and its sub pages~~
-  - Optional: integrate google maps
 - Implement Store:
   - Either make it store locator or show some images with maps
+- Brand
-- Brand and its sub pages
+  - Brand Profile
+  - Development
 - Product and its sub pages
+  - Page for each product where you can add to cart
+- Data Fetching
   - Best Section at Home page
-- Cart and specific product page
+- Cart
   - Local Storage
+  - ~~Adding Cart Icons~~
 - Sign in as User
+  - ~~Adding Icons~~
+- Updated the links of banner and home icon

+Bugs to address:

+- Closing of Nav menu when rendering another page.